 Grab a snack and some water, and pat yourself on the back.
 You just climbed 2,300 vertical feet.
 Chat with other hikers, and peruse the interpretive panels describing the original 1918 fire lookout, the current lookout built in 1942, staffed until 1961 and restored by the Everett Mountaineers in 1989.
 Having rested a bit, you’ll be fortified for the spectacular descent.

 Mount Pilchuck State Park is a 1,893-acre day-use park that features mountainous alpine terrain with diverse scenic and recreation attractions.
-The park begins on Forest Service land an thus requires a Northwest Forest or America the Beautiful pass.
+The park begins on Forest Service land and thus requires a Northwest Forest or America the Beautiful pass.
 The park’s main attraction is the trail to the summit and fire lookout.
-The trail begins at 3,100 feet above sea level and and climbs to 5,324 feet above sea level.
+The trail begins at 3,100 feet above sea level and climbs to 5,324 feet above sea level.
 The trail is usually covered with snow until early to midsummer.

 Safety Precautions: Mount Pilchuck is not just a walk in the park!
 The hike is strenuous, and in the summer, the trail can be crowded.
 The trail gains 2,300 feet in less than 3 miles and requires walking over uneven terrain.
 Water is not available at the trail head and is scarce along the trail.
 Please be prepared with proper outdoor clothing, boots and plenty of water, and be ready for sudden weather changes.